How do you become the hero of your own story?

 Pursue Personal Growth

 Learn, grow, study, think, implement.
 These words may not be sexy, but boy are they necessary!
 Consider the words of Mr. Fantastic (the leader of the Fantastic Four): “I stayed inside and studied, like a good little nerd.
 And fifteen years later, I’m one of the greatest minds of the 21st century, I’m engaged to the hottest girl on the planet, and the big jock who played quarterback in high school?
-Well he’s standing right in front of me asking me for my help.”
-There is a universal law which says: “If you do what is easy, your life will be hard.
+Well, he’s standing right in front of me asking me for my help.”
+There is a universal law that says: “If you do what is easy, your life will be hard.
 If you do what is hard, your life will be easy.”
 Personal development requires time, study, and effort.
 Do it anyway.
 It’s more than worth it.

 Develop a Strong Character

 Captain America, Superman, Batman, Wonder Woman – they are no pushovers.
-They have integrity, morals, and a strong character.
+They have integrity, morals, and strong character.
 You wanna be the hero?
 Start by doing what you say, and stand by it.
 If you don’t stand for anything, you will fall for everything.
 Like the Captain said to Spider-Man in Civil War (the comic): “… We stand up for what we believe, no matter the odds or the consequences.
 When the mob and the press and the whole world tell you to move, your job is to plant yourself like a tree beside the river of truth, and tell the whole world — “No, YOU move.”

 The better you become, the more you can give to others.
 It is our duty to give back once we have been greatly blessed.
 Someone who achieves success, or wisdom, or knowledge, or financial riches can help others do the same.
 Don’t be a reservoir; rather be a river through which good things will flow to and through you.
 Be generous!
 Live fully and die empty!
 If you want what heaven has, you have to be what heaven gives.
 Become the man or woman you needed growing up.